Ewan-D/_vsDyslexior/src/posts/start.md

 call the great world wide web.

 Oh, and if you can't already tell this is my first ever post.
 I am sure all the standard hall marks are here.
+Clumsy awkwardness may be a trade mark oh and also a idle approach to putting out posts... enjoy :smile: E